rzelazny/social-underground-2/README.md

 <img src="client/public/images/jointable.png">

-3) You can choose multiplayer for rock, paper, & scissor or single player for blackjack.
+3) You can choose multiplayer for rock, paper, or scissor or single player for blackjack.
 Also if you notice on the bottom you have a chat box where you can talk to your friends.

 <img src="client/public/images/startgame.png">